Forbidden History

 The Roots Of Radical Islamic Extremism

 At its core, extremist beliefs often revolve around a very literal reading of religious texts or an unwavering adherence to specific ideologies.
 Furthermore, these beliefs can manifest in varied behaviors, sometimes eschewing modernity or, more severely, fostering violence.
-The key here, therefore, is understanding these rigid perspectives without painting the entire religion with a broad brush.
+The key, therefore, is to understand these rigid perspectives without painting the entire religion with a broad brush.

 Today’s global landscape is shaped by headlines of violence associated with Islamic terrorists or jihadists.
 However, it’s crucial to approach these topics with nuance.
 While religious motivations may drive acts of violence, they’re often just as much about power, control, and reaction to perceived injustices.